pelle7/odroid-go-spectrum-emulator/README.md

 This assumess you have already built the ODROID-GO and set up an SD card to run the default emulators.

-Currently, the installation will replace the existing emulators rather than fit in along side them, hopefully this will be resolved in the future.
+Note: the installation will replace the existing menu screeen with a similar, but open-source alternative, to allow the Spectrum emulator to fit in with the existing ones.
-It will also probably erase any previously saved game states.

 1) Rename the existing firmware.bin file on your SD card to something like firmware.saf, then download the firmware.bin file here in its place.